Covering many points with a small-area box: Introduction

-\paragraph*{Notation and conventions.} All rectangles considered in the paper are axis-parallel and we will often drop the adjective ``axis-parallel.''
-For a rectangle $R$ let $\top(R)$ and $\bot(R)$ be its top and bottom edge.
+As noted, a \emph{box} is an axis-parallel rectangle.
+For a box~$R$, let $\top(R)$ and $\bot(R)$ be its top and bottom edge.
 For a point $p\in \RR^2$, we use $p_x$ and $p_y$ for its $x$- and $y$-coordinate, respectively.

 We assume that the point set is in \emph{general position}, meaning that no two points have the same $x$-coordinate or the same $y$-coordinate.
-This can be enforced with a symbolic perturbation of the points.
+This can be enforced by a symbolic perturbation of the points.
 For example, we can index the points as $p_1,\dots,p_n$ and replace each point $p_i$ with the point $p_i+(i\cdot \eps,i\cdot\eps)$ for an infinitesimal value $\eps>0$.
-When minimizing the area of the rectangle covering $k$ points, we drop in the resulting area any terms that depend on $\eps$.
-When maximizing the number of points to be covered, we allow rectangles of area $\alpha+n\eps\rho$, where $\rho$ is the perimeter of the bounding box of $P$.
+When minimizing the area of the box covering $k$ points, we drop in the resulting area any terms that depend on $\eps$.
+When maximizing the number of points to be covered, we allow boxes of area $\alpha+n\eps\rho$, where $\rho$ is the perimeter of the bounding box of~$P$.